-On one hand it’s a great way to get a “voyeuristic” peak into how the sausage gets made with affiliate marketing.
-Which makes them very popular to read, but they also unreliable for that very same reason.
+On one hand, it’s a great way to get a “voyeuristic” peek into how the sausage gets made with affiliate marketing.
+This makes them very popular to read, but they also unreliable for that very same reason.

 Revenue numbers can easily be fudged.

 The true test of what a company’s worth is when it is sold anyways.
 You may deem your company to be worth seven figures, but it’s only worth what someone else will pay for it.
 At least at the time of sale, it effectively locks in what is the value of the asset.

 There’s a classic ‘New Yorker’ cartoon that sums up what you see on the Internet blog reports perfectly.

 It’s hard to discern the fakers from the makers.

 So take what you see online with a grain of salt.
 Just like many Instagram pics, it’s only a slice of reality.

 Though, even if half of the revenue numbers listed out on the Interwebs are true, it is still an impressive feat nonetheless.
 All attesting to affiliate marketing can not only be a full-time job but can make you wealthy as well.